marlonecobos/marlonecobos.github.io/content/authors/admin/_index.md

 ---
-bio: My research interests include ecology and biogeography, methods and tools for predictive modeling, and evolutionary adaptation.
+bio: My research interests include disease ecology and biogeography, and methods and tools for predictive modeling.
 education:
   courses:
   - course: PhD in Ecology and Evolutionary Biology
     institution: University of Kansas
-    year: Present
+    year: 2023
   - course: MSc in Zoology and Animal Ecology
     institution: Havana University
     year: 2016